ttarabbia/guide/_chapters/what-is-aws-lambda.md

 Here `handler` is the name of our Lambda function.
 It's an `async` function.
 The `event` object contains all the information about the event that triggered this Lambda.
 In the case of an HTTP request it'll be information about the specific HTTP request.
 The `context` object contains info about the runtime our Lambda function is executing in.

 After we do all the work inside our Lambda function, we simply return.
-If this function is connected to an API Gateway, your can return the response HTTP status code and body.
+If this function is connected to an API Gateway, you can return the response HTTP status code and body.

 ### Packaging Functions